IntrepidPig/Missile-Defense/README.md

 What to do
 ----------

-1st priority: Block the red and yellow missiles from getting past you.
+1st priority: Block the red and yellow missiles from getting past you.<br/>
-2nd priority: Dodge the white lasers getting shot at you.
+2nd priority: Dodge the white lasers getting shot at you.<br/>
-3rd priority: Shoot your blue lasers back at the Munchkins and UFO's.
+3rd priority: Shoot your blue lasers back at the Munchkins and UFO's.<br/>

 What you have
 -------------